-2-Ingredient Biscuits are tender bits of deliciousness.
+These 2-Ingredient Biscuits are tender and delicious.

 Slather with your favorite jam or dip in brown gravy and enjoy.